prime-8-consulting/meteor-oauth2/examples/resourceOwner/README.md

-This is the meteor server that will serve as a repository for user credentials.
-Similarly how Google or Facebook would be an authentication repository for their users.
-This project is intended to be used in conjunction ith the resourceServer example which will use this project to perform oauth2 requests.
+This example is used to test the meteor-oauth2-server package.
+It can also be used as a demonstration of how to integrate oauth2 into your own application.
+The code is well documented, so it should be fairly easy to follow and implement your own solution.
+Pay particular attention to server/rest.js and client/index.js for how to create authorization codes and use access tokens in a rest service.

 Starting:
 ``` sh
 meteor --port 3100
 ```
-This will start this meteor project on http://localhost:3100
+The reason we are using a specific port here is to
+1) Not interfere with your running instance of meteor.
+2) Work well with the resourceServer example as it assumes the auth server will be hosted at localhost:3100